hrcarsan/world-map/README.md

 ## Usage

-Download the [latest release](https://github.com/santiagohecar/world-map/releases/latest), copy `world-map.js` or `world-map.min.js` (for minified version) from the dist folder into your project and simply load the file in a script tag:
+Download the [latest release](https://github.com/santiagohecar/world-map/releases/latest), copy `world-map.js` or `world-map.min.js` (for minified version) from the dist folder into your project and simply load the file in a script tag

 ```html
 <script type="text/javascript" src="worl-map.min.js"></script>
 ```

-You can also install with npm:
+You can also install with npm

     npm install world-map --save